trezanik/isochrone/docs/using_the_application.md

 > Note:
 > The application is still under heavy development, user interface elements are subject to change and may not reflect the current visual state

+> The application embeds Control Freak (contf.ttf) and ProggyClean (proggyclean.ttf) for usage as fallback fonts.

 ### Table of Contents

 - [Navigating the interface](#Navigating-the-Interface)